Part-Time MBA - Application Process

 4. Make Your Test Plans or Submit a Test Waiver

-When it comes to standardized tests, in the Executive MBA application process, applicants have two options - take a standardized test or submit a test waiver request.
+When it comes to standardized tests, in the Part-Time MBA application process, applicants have two options: 1) take a standardized test or 2) submit a test waiver request.

 Remember: Standardized tests are just one piece of information in a much broader, holistic evaluation

 Take a standardized test.
 We accept several standardized tests - the Executive Assessment (EA), the GMAT, GRE, the MCAT and the LSAT and we view these tests equivalently.
 We will also accept an older or expired score for any of these tests, but candidates who wish to submit an expired score will need to have access to their full score breakdown.

 If you plan to take a test, we recommend choosing the test that best aligns with your strengths and your application plans.